ENTER THE AWARDS

 What happens to my entry?

 The Independent Publishing Awards are judged by carefully chosen panels of industry experts, who share decades of experience in publishing.
-They give every entry fair, equal and careful attention, and all submissions are treated in the strictest confidence.
-We guarantee that no information about your entry or company will be shared beyond the judging room.
+They give every entry fair, equal and careful attention, and all submissions are treated in strict confidence.
+No information about your entry or company will be shared beyond the judging process.

-After the judges have completed their deliberations, shortlists in all our categories for which entries are invited will be revealed.
-The winners will be announced at a lunchtime ceremony on Wednesday 22 March 2023.
+After the judges have completed their deliberations, shortlists in all our categories for which entries are invited will be revealed on Friday 22 March 2024.
+The winners will be announced at a lunchtime ceremony on Wednesday 24 April 2024.
 The Awards ceremony is a wonderful celebration of independent publishing, and all IPG members are warmly invited to join us.

 How is the overall Independent Publisher of the Year chosen?